pmontman/paper-global-forec-princip/README.md

 ## Datasets
 The folder src/data contains the datasets that were used in the experiments.
-The filer src/pre_datasets.R has the code to process the datasets from their raw values to version it was finally used (data sources, data cleaning and so on).
+The file src/pre_datasets.R has the code to process the datasets from their raw values to the version it was finally used (data sources, data cleaning and so on).